 \subsection{Sparsity in Wigner $D$-Functions and RGSFs}

 The sparsity of $s$ of the RGSF coefficients $a'$ plays an important role in Theorem \ref{thm:restricted_so3_accuracy}.
 As discussed earlier, we know that the Wigner $D$-function coefficients $a$ are typically sparse, using only a fraction of the $S^{m\mu}$ subspaces.
 The transformation $a=\sqrt{\Lambda}Ua'$ used in \eqref{eq:rotated_matrix_problem} will clearly affect the level of sparsity of $a'$ relative to $a$.
 Roughly speaking, the change in sparsity is because the transformation can map one coefficient of $a$ in an $S^{m\mu}$ subspace to many in the same subspace in $a'$.
-This effect on sparsity in the RGSF basis is strait-forwardly addressed in two cases that we present in the lemmas below.
-The first lemma is relates the RGSF sparsity to an upper bound on both $m$ and $\mu$ for which the Wigner $D$-function coefficients, $a$, are nonzero.
+This effect on sparsity in the RGSF basis is straightforwardly addressed in two cases that we present in the lemmas below.
+The first lemma relates the RGSF sparsity to an upper bound on both $|m|$ and $|\mu|$ for which the Wigner $D$-function coefficients, $a$, are nonzero.
 The second lemma relates the RGSF sparsity to the sparsity in the Wigner $D$-function basis without restrictions on $m$ or $\mu$.
 Importantly, these lemmas show the RGSF coefficients, $a'$, will be sparse when $a$ is sparse.
-Furthermore, the lemmas show what the level of sparsity of $a'$ is given the sparsity of $a$.
+Furthermore, the lemmas quantify how the sparsity level of $a'$ is related to the sparsity level of $a$.

 \begin{lemma}[Sparsity of $a'$ with Bounded $m$ and $\mu$] Let $a$ be the coefficient vector for $w(\alpha, \beta, \gamma)$ in the band-limited Wigner $D$-function basis with band-limit $n_{\max}$.
-If the Wigner $D$-function coefficients $\acoef{n}{m\mu}$ in $a$ are nonzero only for $m,\; \mu \leq m_{\max}$, then the coefficient vector $a'=\sqrt{\Lambda} U a$ in the RGSF basis is $s$-sparse with $s$ satisfying
+If the Wigner $D$-function coefficients $\acoef{n}{m\mu}$ in $a$ are nonzero only for $|m|,\; |\mu| \leq m_{\max}$, then the coefficient vector $a'=\sqrt{\Lambda} U a$ in the RGSF basis is $s$-sparse with $s$ satisfying

 where

 \end{lemma}